-Like many other clients, the legal needs of startups and small businesses (SSBs) continuously evolve and change over time.
-Attorneys who serve SSBs have to anticipate what legal issues may be approaching and prepare accordingly.
-To do this more easily, lawyers will benefit from understanding where their clients are along the business lifecycle.
+Like many other clients, the legal needs of startups and small businesses (SSBs) change over time.
+Attorneys who serve SSBs must know what legal steps to take based on their client’s situation.
+To do this easily, lawyers will benefit from understanding where clients are within the business lifecycle.

 The business lifecycle divides a company’s development into five stages: launch, growth, shake-out, maturity, and decline.
 Since each stage requires different legal action, SSB attorneys should be familiar with each stage to support their clients.
 For more details on each stage, check out our guide to serving SSBs.

 The launch stage of the business lifecycle has important legal steps associated with it.
 This phase is vital to a business’s success as it lays the groundwork for future decisions.
 You will help build a solid foundation for your client by knowing what the launch stage is and the legal needs linked to it.

 Get a free trial of Practical Law: Everything you need for startups and small businesses — all in one place.

 What is the launch stage of the business lifecycle?